📊 LBMA Gold Consensus 2026 — Quick Answer Updated Mar 14, 2026

 Understanding gold market consensus requires analyzing four distinct participant groups, each with different information sources, time horizons, and behavioral patterns.
 The fourth dimension—Smart Money from prediction markets—represents capital-at-risk consensus that often diverges from opinion-based forecasts.
 When all four dimensions show high CDI simultaneously, it indicates dangerous consensus homogeneity across the entire market ecosystem.

-Compare consensus across market prices, analyst forecasts, retail sentiment, and smart money bets
+Compare consensus across market prices, analyst forecasts, LBMA forecast dispersion, and prediction market bets

 ⚠️